ndcbe/optimization/org/syllabus.md

 ## Classroom Meetings

 Classroom meetings are a mix of i) traditional chalk board instruction, ii) computer demonstrations, and iii) in-class activities.
 Please bring an internet connected laptop computer.
-You are expected to have completed the assigned reading and at home activities for each topic (posted on Canvas/Vocareum) before each class session.
+You are encouraged to review the [relevant notebooks](./calendar.md) and chapters in reference textbooks before and after each class meeting.

 ## Focus and Final Grades